ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

         cd build-your-first-agent-with-azure-ai-agent-service-workshop\src\csharp\workshop\AgentWorkshop.Client
         ```

-    2. Add the **Project connection string** you copied from Azure AI Foundry to the user secrets.
+    2. Add the **Project endpoint** you copied from Azure AI Foundry to the user secrets.

         ```powershell
-        dotnet user-secrets set "ConnectionStrings:AiAgentService" "<your_project_connection_string>"
+        dotnet user-secrets set "ConnectionStrings:AiAgentService" "<your_project_endpoint>"
         ```

     3. Add the **Model deployment name** to the user secrets.